andreas-ka/mechanico/README.md

 _________________________________________________________________________________________________
 ## Testing ##
 - Tested responsive in chrome on a macbook 14" and also on a 37" monitor.
-- Checked responsive trough a iphone11 mini and a iphone 14 max.
+- Checked responsive trough a iphone 11 mini and a iphone 14 max.
-- Made sure every link worked on website, both internal and external to a new tab.
+- Made sure every link worked on website, both internal and external to a new tab, and that the form redirects back to index after 10 seconds.
+- Tested so the form functions on both mobile and on desktop.
+- Made sure the navbar works fine on all screen sizes.
+On bigger screen the links are next to each other, on mobile and smaller screens i made it so it goes into a column formation to have a bigger font and user experience.
+- During testing i found out that the form element when scrolling was displaying over the navbar, fixed with z-index so the navbar is always over the other content when scrolling.

 _________________________________________________________________________________________________
 ## Bugs ##